 Amblyopia, or “Lazy Eye”

 Amblyopia is an inability to see clearly through one eye.
-This vision disorder most often arises during childhood, when the nerve pathway between the brain and affected eye develops abnormally.
+This eye movement disorder most often arises during childhood, when the nerve pathway between the brain and affected eye develops abnormally.
 The eye doesn’t “learn” to see correctly, and the brain eventually starts to favor the other, stronger eye.

 Strabismus, or “Crossed Eyes”